On the impossibility of general AI

 One limitation of the Von Neumann architecture is the central clock, making every operation sequential.
 Many AI projects, such as Watson, chain together thousands of CPUs, each with their own separate clock, so they can compute in parallel.
 However, in the brain, as in any part of physical reality, there is a seemingly infinite amount of activity happening at the microscopic level everywhere, entirely in parallel, without any clocks.

 A human brain contains around 100 billion neurons.
-For each neuron, there are about 10 to 50 glial cells that give them support.
-This is an unimaginably large number of important parts.
+For each neuron, there are about 10 to 50 glial cells that give them support and have been recently found to have much more cognitive function than we first realized.
+This is an unimaginably large number of important parts running in parallel.
 Properties of each those cells are changing through time simultaneously and constantly.
 Even if there is no synaptic firing going on at any one moment, each cell is still constantly moving chemicals and staying active in subtle but important ways.

 Now, consider that there are trillions of molecules in each of these cells.
 Each molecule is also working in parallel, vibrating in continuous and unique ways, interacting with other molecules around themselves, never frozen.
 100 billion neurons times roughly 35 glial cells each equals 3,500 billion cells.
 Accounting for roughly 1 trillion molecules per cell means we have 3500 billion trillion parallel data points to simulate, all happening at once.
 And that’s not even counting the constituent parts of molecules.
-And, of course, this is a gross oversimplification which leaves out other important workings of the brain, not to mention the rest of the nervous system in the spine and body.
+And, of course, this is a gross oversimplification which leaves out other important workings of the brain, not to mention the rest of the nervous system in the spine and body, which is more essential than we realize for any working brain.

 Some of our hardware capabilities actually can start to brush these numbers.
 We are able to put over a billion transistors on a single Intel i7.
 However, all those transistors are still governed in sequence by a central clock.
 If each of those billion components could be freed of a central clock, and somehow compute in parallel, then we might have something closer to a brian.
 A project from MIT called RALA attempts to add this kind of ultra-parallel architecture, with hundreds of thousands of small parallel parts.
-Nevertheless, the lesson is clear: we need a paradigm shift away from how computers currently work to even begin to think about simulating any microscopic system from real life.
+Older attempts at “connection machines” had similar goals, but didn’t pan out.
+Nevertheless, the lesson is clear: we need a paradigm shift away from how computers currently work to even begin to think about brain simulation.

 When we simulate a system on a computer, we make a model of that system at some scale.
 For example, sociological models of human behavior map to a much larger scale than does physics.
 It almost never works to apply macro level models like sociology to the micro, like physics.